-As we now look around at the homes that survive the Palisades Fire, the exterior materials of clay roof tiles and hard stucco may have played a significant role in saving the few structures that are still standing.
+As we now look around at the homes that survived the Palisades Fire, the exterior materials of clay roof tiles and hard stucco prevalent in Spanish Mission style architecture may have played a significant role in saving the few structures that are still standing.

 Aerial View from Google Maps of Pacific Palisades after the fires of January 2025